jochen-schweizer/microservice-chain-logger/README.md

 Returns `Object`.

-Replacing this function allows to alter metadata injection, on the step BEFORE `transformEntry`, e.g. if you want to inject something from `req` other than just `correlationId`
+Replacing this function allows you to alter metadata injection, on the step BEFORE `transformEntry`, e.g. if you want to inject something from `req` other than just `correlationId`